apache/servicecomb-pack/docs/user_guide.md

 ### Saga Support
 Add saga annotations and corresponding compensation methods Take a transfer money application as an example:
-1. add `@SagaStart` at the starting point of the global transaction
+1. Add `@SagaStart` at the starting point of the global transaction to prepare the new global transaction context.
+If you don't specify the SagaStart the flowing sub-transaction will complain that the global transaction id is not found.
    ```java
    import org.apache.servicecomb.pack.omega.context.annotations.SagaStart;